flaviut/Honeywell-HPAx00-ESPHome/README.md

 ## Software

-Not yet implemented. https://www.reddit.com/r/Esphome/comments/175oevr/can_i_make_this_filtrete_air_purifier_smart/k4r254h/ looks like a good starting point.
+See the config at [hepa-filter.yaml](./hepa-filter.yaml) as a starting point.

 ## Credits